Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 Import existing views with Cloud Migration Assistant

-β Cloud
+✅ Cloud

-Manual import of views for on-premise to on-premise migration
+Manual import of views (for on-premise to on-premise migration)

-β Data Center
+✅ Data Center

 Summary of main differences in export and import:

 Export data: It is crucial to share relevant Confluence analytics insights with stakeholders and export data into other company-specific tools.
 For this, both Viewtracker and Analytics for Confluence offer an export option.
-Analytics for Confluence has an Excel export, which might not be suitable for customers not using Microsoft software.
-Viewtracker offers a CSV export suitable for any 3rd-party software.
-Both solutions have an API to transfer analytics data to other software directly.

-π Attachment tracking
+📎 Attachment tracking

 Feature